-The objective of the leadership responsibilities element of a system of quality control is to promote an internal culture based on the recognition that quality is essential in performing engagements.
+The objective of the leadership responsibilities element of a system of governmental quality control is to promote an internal culture based on the recognition that quality is essential in performing engagements.
 Coy Barton, CPA satisfies this objective by establishing and maintaining the policies and procedures described in the following paragraphs.

-Coy Barton assumes ultimate responsibility for the firm's system of quality control.
+Coy Barton assumes ultimate responsibility for the firm's system of governmental quality control and assumes firm-wide responsibility for the firm's governmental audit practice.